tifischer/sql-docs/docs/integration-services/scale-out/deal-with-certificates-in-ssis-scale-out.md

 [!INCLUDE[sqlserver-ssis](../../includes/applies-to-version/sqlserver-ssis.md)]

+Please update this doc because MakeCert.exe is depreciated and cannot be downloaded

 To secure the communication between Scale Out Master and Scale Out Workers, SSIS Scale Out uses two certificates - one for the Master and one for the Workers.